In January 2015, the new electronic application management system was launched by the Government of Canada, known as the Express Entry (EE).

 Key features of the EE:

-– CIC will no longer process PR applications on “first-come, first-served” basis, but select top candidates from the wide pool of skilled workers;
+– IRCC will no longer process PR applications on “first-come, first served” basis, but select top candidates from the wide pool of skilled workers;

-– Top ranked applicant’s will receive an Invitation to Apply (ITA) and will have not more than 60 days to submit a fully completed PR application package to the CIC;
+– Top-ranked applicants will receive an Invitation to Apply (ITA) and will have to submit a fully completed PR application package to the IRCC within a specific time period;

 – Score may be improved by obtaining provincial nomination or LMIA-supported Job Offer;